 All policies and procedures relevant to the operations of the Mohammed Bin Rashid School of Government are documented in the IE Policies and Procedures Manual.
 This Manual is maintained by the Department of Planning and Institutional Effectiveness.
-Academic relevant policies and procedures will be made available to students on the Student Information System, on Blackboard (virtual learning environment) from the Manager of Admissions and Program Relations or from the Registrar.
+Academic relevant policies and procedures will be made available to students on the Student Information System, on Blackboard (virtual learning environment) from the Registrar's Office.

-For the purposes of this Graduate Academic Catalog for the 2019/2020 Academic year, specific policies and procedures in relation to Admissions, Tuition and Fees, Enrolment, Academic Integrity and Misconduct, Module Grades and Academic Standing, Student Appeals, Graduation and Program Completion will be outlined.
+For the purposes of this Graduate Academic Catalog for the 2021/2022 Academic year, specific policies and procedures in relation to Admissions, Tuition and Fees, Enrolment, Academic Integrity and Misconduct, Module Grades and Academic Standing, Student Appeals, Graduation and Program Completion will be outlined.